cta-observatory/lstmcpipe/README.rst

 The proposed configuration will be tested for validity by continuous integration tests and we will interact with you to run the analysis on the cluster at La Palma.

+Depending on the number of requests, we may give priorities.

 Install